‘Thursday Night Football’ Doesn’t Disappoint, as Browns, Steelers Deliver

 Browns Continue Quest For Glory

-In a matchup where Pittsburgh and Cleveland fell short in terms of showmanship, there was one brilliant piece who dominated the night from start to finish.
+In a matchup where Pittsburgh and Cleveland fell short in terms of showmanship, there was one brilliant piece that dominated the night from start to finish.
 RB Nick Chubb led Cleveland all night.
 He’s the main reason this team could come in with plenty of life once QB Deshaun Watson rejoins the roster.

-Chubb and Hunt have to stay in their zones so the Browns can continue to win.
+Chubb and Hunt have to stay in their zones so the Browns can continue winning.
 Their roles will pick up even more when Watson, banned for 11 games, returns to the field.
 He could be back in Week 13, which means QB Jacoby Brissett has to carry the team for most of the season.